FrankGasparovic/Windows-Desktop-SSO-Node/README.md

 -->
 # Windows Desktop SSO Node

-A simple authentication node for ForgeRock's [Identity Platform][forgerock_platform] 6.5.2 and above.
+A Windows Desktop SSO authentication node for ForgeRock's Identity Platform 6.5.2 and above.
 The Windows Desktop SSO node uses Kerberos authentication.
 The user presents a Kerberos token to AM through the Simple and Protected GSS-API Negotiation Mechanism (SPNEGO) protocol.
-The Windows Desktop SSO authentication module enables desktop single sign on such that a user who has already authenticated with a Kerberos Key Distribution Center can authenticate to AM without having to provide the login information again.
+The Windows Desktop SSO authentication node enables desktop single sign on such that a user who has already authenticated with a Kerberos Key Distribution Center can authenticate to AM without having to provide the login information again.
 Users might need to set up Integrated Windows Authentication in Internet Explorer or Microsoft Edge to benefit from single sign on when logged on to a